AndrewLiu66/VegeGO-server/README.md

 # VegeGo-server

-This is the server built to support the project VegeGO
+This is the server built to support the project VegeGO, for more details, check out the VegeGo-Client-Side repository.